Do meal replacement shakes really help you lose weight?

 Potential problems with meal replacement shakes

-While certain meal replacement shakes can enhance an already nutritious diet, reaching for the wrong powder or bottle can detract from your efforts.
+While certain meal replacement shakes can provide essential nutrients and enhance an already nutritious diet, reaching for the wrong powder or bottle can detract from your efforts.
 Here’s why:

 If your meal replacement shake tastes more like a milkshake than a meal, you might want to check the label for hidden sugars like corn syrup, Jones says.
 To make sure you’re staying within the healthy daily limit for added sugars—about 12 teaspoons—aim for a shake that contains less than 10 grams of sugar per serving, Dr. Stanford recommends.